spooky-nebula/digi-dungeon-protobuf/README.md

 }
 ```

+Instead you can also include the included utility `ProtoBufEncoder` class
+for a simple implementaton of `ProtoBufEncoder.encodeResponse` and
+`ProtoBufEncoder.decodeResponse` methods just like the above.

 The `lookupType` is a string and in this library it will be always start with
 the `dd` as its namespace package identifier.
 All the message structures can
 then be accessed with the following table: